 Even if you’re not fully transitioning your pup to a vegetarian or vegan diet, it doesn’t mean you can’t cut out some of the meat from time to time.

 Meatless Mondays have been shown to positively impact the health of us humans, and a similar initiative might be good for your dog as well.
 Simply get your dog introduced to a vegetarian or vegan diet they like and rotate to that recipe every Monday.
 Then just return to your regular food for all other meals.
 It's important to remember to introduce your dog to this food over time so they don't get an upset stomach.
 After this introduction period, they'll be able to alternate between diets easily.
-Digestive enzymes and probiotics can be a huge help with this.
+Digestive enzymes and probiotics can help support normal digestive function while you're transitioning.

 In the end, it’s all about increasing quality of life for our dogs.
 And if you’re ever unsure about the steps you’re taking, don’t be afraid to consult the experts, like your vet or a specialized pet nutritionist.